 In astronomical studies, one sometimes uses units which express rather large values in the fundamental metric units.
-An example of this would be the Solar Mass unit (notated as M{\odot}).
-The mass of our Sun is, by definition, one Solar Mass or about 1,900,000,000,000,000,000,000,000 kilograms.
-A star with 10 times as much mass can be written as 10 M ${\odot}$; this is clearly more convenient to write than a number with all those zeros!
+An example of this would be the Solar Mass unit (notated as $M\odot$).
+The of Sun by definition. one Solar Mass about is.
+1,900,000,000,000,000,000,000,000,000 kilograms.
+A star with 10 times as much mass can be written as 10 M☉; this is clearly more convenient to write than a number with all those zeros!
 Other units used in astronomy are the light year (ly), parsec (pc), and the astronomical unit (A.U.), all of which are units of distance.
 The unit you choose to use depends on the situation, and personal preferences.
 When describing distances in the solar system the astronomical unit is typically used since it is the average distance from the Sun to the Earth.
 In describing distances to stars the parsec or light year is usually used.